2023 Solar Incentives Guide for Garden Grove, CA - Tax Credits & Rebates

 Federal Solar Incentives

-When people think of solar incentives, federal incentives are likely the first thing that comes to mind.
-The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit, or ITC.
-This is a tax credit that reduces your taxes by a predetermined percentage of the money you spend on solar panels for your home.
+When people think of solar incentives, federal incentives might be the first thing that comes to mind.
+The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a certain percentage of your solar system's cost.

-The ITC applies towards solar systems installed after January 1, 2006 and allows you to deduct from your taxes a percentage of the total cost of solar panels, labor, accessories and equipment.
-You can receive this credit for solar panels installed on a primary or secondary residence in the United States that you own.
-The original amount you could claim was 30% of the total cost, although depending on when the project was completed, your credit may range from 26-30%.
+The ITC applies towards solar systems installed after January 1, 2006 and allows you to deduct from your taxes a percentage of the total cost of solar panels, equipment, labor and accessories.
+You can claim this credit for solar panels installed on a primary or secondary residence that you own in the United States.
+The original claim amount was 30% of the total cost, although the amount you can claim may range between 26-30%.
 There is no maximum claim amount.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Garden Grove solar panel installer can answer any questions you have and explain how the new Clean Energy Credit may apply to you, speak with your local Garden Grove solar installation company.
+To best understand how the new Clean Energy Credit might apply to you, speak with your local Garden Grove solar installation company.

 State & Local Solar Incentives